KawiraE/Telecom_Churn_Prediction/README.md

 - Monitor prediction effectiveness and refine strategies using fresh data.
 - Enhance customer engagement programs based on model-driven insights.

-This Notebook serves as a powerful tool for predictive churn prevention, ensuring data-driven decision-making for enhanced customer retention strategies.
+This Notebook serves as a tool for predictive churn prevention, ensuring data-driven decision-making for enhanced customer retention strategies.